denispol/Toutui/known_bugs.md

 **Authentification Bug:** Even if you fill in valid credentials, the database sync can be buggy, and authentication may fail.
 Normally, it works on the second try.

 `bug_id: 2eb9e3`
 **Display:** The app is not displayed and no error message appears (especially if you change user, quit and restart the app).
-Solution: quit the terminal and try it again in a new one.
+Solution: quit the terminal and try it again.

 `bug_id: 2d358c53`
 **Mark as finished:** When a title reach the end, mark as finished not always work.